 Customer-centric experiences in B2C business models are shaping client expectations in the B2B realm as well.
 As a result, investment banking industry companies are finding it difficult to meet these changing client demands and expectations.
 Investment banking companies can begin by assessing the existing client experience and mapping out the client experience standards that they want to deliver to identify necessary changes that could be made to their delivery channels and feedback and monitoring mechanisms.

-Cyber-threats are rising at an unprecedented rate and legacy technology have become a risk factor.
+Cyber-threats are rising at an unprecedented rate and legacy technology has become a risk factor.
 They are more prone to unpatched vulnerabilities and create compatibility issues in M&A situations.
-Furthermore, there were several mergers and acquisitions in the recent times as banks sought to consolidate their protection under the law.
+Furthermore, there were several mergers and acquisitions in recent times as banks sought to consolidate their protection under the law.
 But often the legacy infrastructure acquired by a bank through M&A activity is not up-to-date and features extensive vulnerabilities that create additional fire-fighting challenges for IT teams of companies in the investment banking industry.

 Companies in the investment banking industry are still struggling to retain top talent despite introducing new measures such as faster promotions in a bid to attract employees.
 One of the prime reasons for this is that young professionals are finding themselves more drawn to alternative sectors such as technology or innovative start-ups.
 Moreover, the fact that the lifestyle of an investment banker is typically associated with long hours and tight deadlines is also part of this permanent trend.
 Investment banking companies must identify effective ways to attract and retain talent in their organization.